 WRITERS: Brian Dooley, Jamie Mathieson & John Jackson DIRECTOR: Alex Kalymnios CAST: Craig Roberts, Leila Mimmack, Josh Brown, Josh Cole, Simon Ludders, Emma Rigby & John Boyega TRANSMISSION: 20 March 2011, BBC Three, 9PM

-We need more writers about Being Human, BBC3, Craig Roberts, Leila Mimmack, Josh Brown and Reviews!
+Want to write about Being Human, BBC3, Craig Roberts, Leila Mimmack, Josh Brown and Reviews?
 Get started below...